iantdunn/bulk-google-reviews/README.md

 Behavior:

-- Recursively walks the current directory to find projects containing the configured reviews subpath and URL file.
+- Walks the current directory to find projects containing the configured reviews subpath and URL file.
 - For each match, scrapes the most recent reviews and writes/updates that project’s `output.json`.
 - If you only place a single `reviews/url.txt` in this repo, it will behave like a single-project run.